GloDroid/glodroid_manifest/README.md

 Free and opensource AOSP based Android for the world's most accessible development platforms.

-This version is based on Android master branch as of 12 MAR 2022
+This version is based on Android master branch as of 20 Apr 2022

 ## Supported devices:
 ### SUNXI platform: